sinclairzx81/reactor/readme.md

 It is important to note, that the above code will likely buffer many of those lines being written (CPU's work faster than disks as it turns out), and the caller can not expect the data to be written immediately.
-Because of this, Reactor writeables all provode Reactor.Async.Future to help the caller indicate when this data has been written successfully.
+Because of this, Reactor writeables all provode Reactor.Async.Future primitive (which is similar in nature to Task<T>) to help the caller learn of when this data has been written successfully.

 The following example adds a bit more fluff to the previous example.